 There are 2 Brain regions that control concentration and attention…

 Isn’t it an exhilarating feeling when you are able to blur the world around you and calibrate your brain to lose in the work you’re doing?
-Whether you call it concentration, focus, escapism, flow, meditation or even work-induced trance, you have to admit that it’s your sweet spot.
+Whether you call it concentration, focus, attention, escapism, flow, meditation or even work-induced trance, you have to admit that it’s your sweet spot.

 We all struggle to sustain concentration in our daily lives